Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Back to M/S Scebeli on the "Ships starting with S" page.

-The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, documents, including the captain's report, received from Narve Sørensen (ex Thor Dahl employee), "Sjøforklaringer fra 2. verdenskrig", Norwegian Maritime Museum, Volume II, summary of statement by survivors (dated May 17-1943, and signed U.S.N.R.
+The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, some documents, including the captain's report, received from Narve Sørensen (ex Thor Dahl employee), "Sjøforklaringer fra 2. verdenskrig", Norwegian Maritime Museum, Volume II, summary of statement by survivors (a memorandum dated May 17-1943, and signed U.S.N.R.
 Lieutenant J. C. Dea), received from Tony Cooper, England, and misc. others for cross checking as mentioned in the text (ref.
 My sources).

 Be